mmzala/blog/hair-geometry.md

 In the table above we can see that if you have an RTX 50xx series GPU, LSS currently wins by a long shot both in memory and speed.
 But you could say that I have given both DOTS and LSS techniques an advantage here, as I have not implemented every idea I had to improve the Phantom Ray-Hair Intersector.
 Examples are using fewer curves while maintaining the same detail and constructing multiple leaf nodes for each curve primitive.
-This would improve both the frame time and memory usage.
+Both these points are also the reason why I use the same amount of curves with PRHI as linear segemnts for LSS, since modeling with fewer curves would degrade performance without these improvements.
+But both of these would improve both the frame time and memory usage.
 So there is definitely more to explore in terms of improvements as well as things I have not discovered yet.

 ### Further Reading <a name="further-reading"></a>